Perfect Bayesian Equilibria in Repeated Sales: Preliminaries

 \end{enumerate}

-\paragraph{Threshold PBE.} A threshold strategy for the buyer computes an accept/reject decision as follows: given history $\hist^\stage$, it computes a deterministic threshold $t(\hist^\stage) \geq 0$, and accepts the item if the buyer's value $\val \geq t(\hist^\stage)$ and rejects otherwise.
+\paragraph{Threshold PBE.} A threshold strategy for the buyer computes an accept/reject decision as follows: given history $\hist^\stage$, there exists a deterministic threshold $t(\hist^\stage) \geq 0$, and buyer type $v$ accepts the item if $\val \geq t(\hist^\stage)$ and rejects otherwise.
 By definition, a threshold strategy is a pure strategy.
-In this paper, we focus on PBEs where the buyer plays a threshold strategy.
+In this paper, we focus on pure-strategy threshold strategy PBEs, i.e., threshold strategy for the buyer and pure strategy for the seller.

+\paragraph{Single buyer vs. continuum of buyers.} As discussed in many prior works (e.g. see Section 10.2.1 of~\cite{FT91}), given a distribution of types, one can interpret our problem as a single seller against a single buyer with a private type drawn from this type space, or a continuum of buyer types whose values are given by the type distribution.
+In the latter case, we assume that the seller cannot distinguish between buyer types and can simply observe the measures of buyer sets that accept or reject.
+For most of this paper we use the single buyer interpretation.

+\paragraph{Simultaneous deviation of several buyer types.} Following the convention from previous works (\citet{Gul1986}), we do not specify the equilibrium behavior following simultaneous deviation by several buyers.
+In the single buyer interpretation, this does not matter because simultaneous deviations are not visible to the seller, but even in the continuum of buyers model where it could be observable if a non-zero measure of buyers deviate we do not specify equilibrium behavior following such deviations.

+\paragraph{The no-gap case.} We assume that the seller has a fixed marginal cost for producing each copy of the good, and (without loss of generality) that it is $0$.
+Prior work has distinguished two important cases of buyer distributions as a function of the seller cost: whether there is a gap (the gap case) between $\ell$ and $0$ or whether $\ell = 0$ (the no-gap case).
+We focus on the (more natural) no-gap case i.e., $\ell = 0$ in Section~\ref{sec:zeroCommitment}.
+The threshold PBE existence result in Section~\ref{sec:coupons} applies for both the gap and no-gap case.

+\paragraph{PBE specification.} As is clear from the definition of a PBE, seller's and buyer's strategies should be specified in off-equilibrium histories as well, for a strategy profile to constitute a PBE.
+In the theorems we prove, the off-equilibrium behavior can be immediately derived from applying the fact that the threshold buyer is indifferent between buying and rejecting.
+Thus we skip the excessively long specification of strategies after all off-equilibrium histories.
+For the $2$ round case alone (Section~\ref{subsec:twoRounds}), we specify strategies in complete detail for the sake of clarity.

+\paragraph{Notational convention for thresholds.} We use $t=\infty$ to denote the buyer rejecting to buy at all values.
+Thus, a threshold $t$ lies in $[\low,\high] \cup \{\infty\}$.

-\section{Finite Horizon with No Commitment}
+\section{Finite horizon with no commitment}

+We begin with two simple facts that are useful in analyzing PBEs.
+Their proofs are immediate. \begin{fact} (Indifference at threshold) In any threshold PBE, the buyer with his value $\val$ equals the threshold $t$ is indifferent between accepting and rejecting (except for $t = \infty$). \end{fact}

+\begin{fact} (Bayesian price update) If the buyer accepts in a given round with threshold $t$ all future round prices are at least $t$, and if he rejects in a given round with threshold $t$, all future round prices are at most $t$. \end{fact}